CS as a Movement

-Martin: What if Coding Systems wouldn’t be us but a term that describes a specific way how to approach system design with code?
-Who would use it and what would be their objective?
+Martin: What if Coding Systems would become a movement?
+Who would be part of it and what would be our objective?

-Tim: In Europe, we are in a state of permanent indecision when it comes to information technology.
+Tim: I can imagine Coding Systems as a part of a larger movement, rather than a movement itself.
+In Europe, we are in a state of permanent indecision when it comes to information technology.
 Innovations from America and China have flooded our markets and the feeling still seems to prevail that we don’t really need to worry about digitalization because others are always much faster anyway.
 But now we are facing a dilemma, because the democratic self-correction mechanisms do not work if the rules are dictated from outside.

 What gives me hope are the many debates about infotech that have been going on since 2022.
 I even see an aesthetic shift.
 And I sense a soft European spirit of optimism and new courage to put infotech and AI in their place and set clear boundaries.
 As a next step, we in Europe should finally catch up on the homework from the last few decades.
 From my point of view, programming in the more digestible form of Creative Coding should be understood as an elementary cultural technique, just like reading, writing and math.1